 Avoid Additional Moisture During Storage and Handling

-It is also important to allow the finished treats to cool thoroughly prior to storage.
-Putting warm treats into a contain will trap residual steam and/or moisture and result in soggy treats, which can accelerate spoilage.
-Once cool, transfer the treats to a suitable container.
+It’s important to allow the finished treats to cool thoroughly prior to storage.
+Putting warm treats into a container will trap residual steam and/or moisture, which can accelerate spoilage.
+Wait for them to reach ambient temperature first.
+Once completely cooled, transfer the treats to a suitable container.
 See below regarding reducing exposure to new contaminants during cooling.

 Ambient Conditions and Homemade Dog Treat Shelf Life